treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 In this lesson, students will create an image on paper and then transfer it to processing.
 This lesson calls for a mixture of instructor modeling as well as a student-driven project.
 The general flow of the lesson includes the following:
 * Students make an image on graph paper
-* Students open up the Processing IDE and reference
-* Instructor introduces the setup(), draw(), and size() functions
-* Students change the size of their screen
-* Instructor introduces the background() function and models reading the documentation with students.
-Students learn the concept of RGB colors.
-* Students change the background color
 * Instructor may choose to model reading the documentation and using other functions to get forms on the screen.
 * Students re-create their image in Processing.